thebkv/bkv/Canon/1Kings17.md

 1 Kings 17 establishes the appearing of *Elijah* during the reign of *Ahab* and *Jezebel*.

-*Ahab* represents the weakened ruling will — a kingly faculty that has surrendered discernment for comfort, appetite, and political convenience. *Jezebel* represents the aggressive seducing power that overtakes that weakened will and redirects worship toward control, manipulation, and artificial spiritual systems.
+*Father’s Brother* (**Ahab**) represents the weakened ruling will — a kingly faculty that has surrendered discernment for comfort, appetite, and political convenience. *Unhusbanded / Exalted One* (**Jezebel**) represents the aggressive seducing power that overtakes that weakened will and redirects worship toward control, manipulation, and artificial spiritual systems.
 Together they form the atmosphere into which Elijah suddenly appears.

-The chapter begins in confrontation and certainty.
-My God Is Yahweh [*Elijah*] stands before Father’s Brother [*Ahab*] with complete prophetic authority and announces the drought.
-But instead of moving into triumph, he is immediately led into hiddenness beside the brook *Cherith*.
+The chapter begins in confrontation and certainty. *My God Is Yahweh* (**Elijah**) stands before Ahab with complete prophetic authority and announces the drought.
+But instead of moving into triumph, he is immediately led into hiddenness beside the brook Cherith.

 There he learns dependence through isolation.

 Yet even the brook given by God eventually dries up.
 The chapter reveals that divine provision may sustain a season without becoming permanent.
 The soul cannot live by yesterday’s stream forever.

-Elijah is then sent to *Zarephath*, the refining place, where sustaining comes through apparent weakness: a starving widow with almost nothing remaining.
+Elijah is then sent to Zarephath, the refining place, where sustaining comes through apparent weakness: a starving widow with almost nothing remaining.
 In the furnace of refinement, life continues not through abundance, but through continual daily provision.

 But the deepest test comes after the miracle has already begun.
 The widow’s son dies.